CUMMINS N14 INFRAME REBUILD KIT - ADDITIONAL ITEMS

-This is a quick blog to share some inexpensive additional pieces you should think about changing when you rebuild your Cummins N14.
+We're discussing some inexpensive additional pieces you should think about changing when you rebuild your Cummins N14.
 The Cummins N14 is a strong, reliable engine that will just keep on going if you treat it right.
 Depending on how much weight you're pulling, the average rebuild is needed around 800k to 1 million miles.
 The standard N14 inframe kit will come with nearly everything you need to rebuild the engine.
-Here's a look at some of the additional pieces that are a good idea to change while preforming the rebuild.
-The nice thing is they won't break the bank.
+Here's a look at some of the additional pieces that are a good idea to change while performing the rebuild.
+The nice thing is, they won't break the bank.

 1. Engine Brake Gaskets

 Engine brake gaskets are the one necessary item that all N14 inframe rebuild kits leave out.
 If your Cummins N14 came with engine brakes, you're going to need the gaskets anyway!
 So, don't forget to ask for a set when you're ordering parts.
 You'll need three brake engine gaskets.
 We have them available on our website at up to 50% off OEM prices!

 The N14 piston cooling nozzles are located on the right hand side of the block.
 They are spaced out just enough to hide behind everything that can get in your way such as the oil filter, coolant filter, alternator, etc. In most cases you can still wiggle them out without removing these items.
 The N14 cooling nozzles are made of plastic and can get brittle from the heat of the engine.
 If one happens to break, you will typically have a noticeable drop in oil pressure.